-- Knowledge – Insurance is a complicated subject, and having someone that deals with it day in and day out can benefit you.
+- Knowledge – Insurance is a complicated subject and having someone that deals with it day in and day out can benefit you.
 Every day, independent agents help people avoid pitfalls that they may not even know exist.
-For example, the Medicare Supplement Plan F is the number one selling plan because on paper it looks like it pays for all medical care that Medicare doesn’t cover.
-Yet, when comparing coverage and costs between the Plan F and Plan G, the Plan G is already a much better value today.
-But without seeing the advantages of one plan over another every day like an independent agent does, many people who have no insurance knowledge go with what they think is best without knowing there is something better available.
+Wthout seeing the advantages of one plan over another every day like an independent agent does, many people who have no insurance knowledge go with what they think is best without realizing there is something better available.
 Using an independent agent can save you money.

 - Trust – You can have someone who can consult you now and into the future.

 - Claims – An independent agent can keep you from sitting on the phone for an hour trying to handle a missed claim payment to a medical facility or getting a death benefit taken care of.
-One call to your independent agent, and he or she can take care of it from there.
+One call to your independent agent and he or she can take care of it from there.
 An independent agent deals directly with the insurance company for you.
 After all, the independent agent works for you.
 We have a dedicated claims department to help you deal with any claims that may slip through.

 - Unbiased advice – Working with an independent agent can also provide you with much needed, unbiased advice.
 When you work with only one insurance company through a captive agent, they will want you to believe that they are the best option for you.
-In reality, they may not even be one of the top three choices that you should be looking at.
-Independent insurance agents are very knowledgeable about the industry and the different companies that exist in the marketplace.
-They have a good idea of which companies have the best track record when it comes to pleasing their customers.
-An independent agent can narrow your options down.
-This helps you choose between the best insurance companies in the market.
+In reality, they may not even be one of the top three or even top ten choices that you should be looking at.
+An independent agent can help you choose among all the best insurance companies in the market.